Either ‘black or white’ lies in court by ICCJ Prentis

 After EEI had served the Club a statutory demand for the assigned investment on 6 January 2017, the Club applied to the High Court for a financial injunction ex-parte (without notice) to EEI.

-The Club withheld the assignment on which the EEI claim was based, and lied in their witness statement, saying essentially they have no idea how the claim came about and that they had seen ‘no evidence of the assignment’ that was served on them at the front desk of Riverside Stadium by process server with the demand, just two-days prior.
+The Club withheld the assignment on which the EEI claim was based, and lied in their witness statement, saying essentially they have no idea how the claim came about and that they had seen ‘no evidence of the assignment’, that was served on them at the front desk of Riverside Stadium by process server with the demand, just two-days prior.

-Knowing that the rent was £50,000 a year payable to the Club by EW in quarterly installments, and having been taken by Mr Staunton to the collection of invoices in the sum of £256,269.89 of which 5 were for rent in the sum of 15,000 including V.A.T, at paragraph 3 of his fraudulent 9 January 2017 judgment of Mr Justice Arnold said this:
+Knowing that the rent was £50,000 a year payable to the Club by EW in quarterly installments, and having been taken by Mr Staunton to the collection of 6 invoices in the sum of £256,269.89 of which 5 were for rent in the sum of 15,000 including V.A.T, at paragraph 3 of his fraudulent 9 January 2017 judgment of Mr Justice Arnold said this:

 “3 The background to the matter, in summary, is as follows.
 On 17 June 2013 the applicant granted Empowering Wind a lease on payment of a premium of £200,000 under which Empowering Wind was liable to pay rent of £550,000 per annum.
 There was a planning aspect to the matter which I do not propose to go into in any detail, but the upshot was that it was not until December 2014 that Empowering Wind obtained planning permission from the local planning authority.
 Empowering Wind paid the rents due under the lease up to June 2015, but thereafter failed to pay the rent.
 On 19 August 2015 the applicant forfeited the lease.”

-Therefore, if Mr Justice Arnold really did believe what he was saying was true, that EW paid the rent up until June 2015, he would know that the next installment of rent was for £15,000 including V.A.T payable in September 2015, and therefore it is proven Arnold J knew that no rent was owed to D4 at all on 19 August 2015 when the Club forfeited based on their unwarranted demand of £256,269.89.
+Therefore, if Mr Justice Arnold really did believe what he was saying was true, that ‘EW paid the rent up until June 2015’, he would know that the next installment of rent was for £15,000 including V.A.T payable in September 2015, and therefore it is proven Arnold J knew that no rent was owed to D4 on 19 August 2015 when the Club forfeited based on their unwarranted demand of £256,269.89.

-However, Mr Justice Arnold learned from the evidence put in by the Club that on 20 December 2016, the Club once again fraudulently claimed to be creditors of EW, only this time, in the sum of £541,308.89 so, he lied to conceal that false claim, and said that the rent was £550,000 knowing that no rent or energy supply was contractually owed.
+Mr Justice Arnold learned from the evidence put in by the Club in EEI’s absence that on 20 December 2016, the Club once again fraudulently claimed to be creditors of EW, only this time, in the sum of £541,308.89.

-On 2 February 2017 the Club and their solicitors claimed once again to be creditors of EW, only this time in the sum of £4,111,874.75 of which £4,031,664.80, was for energy they prevented being supplied.
+On 2 February 2017 the Club and their solicitors once again falsely claimed to be creditors of EW, only this time in the sum of £4,111,874.75 of which £4,031,664.80, was for energy, they prevented being supplied.

 No explanation was ever given as to how the turbine could supply power after the Club refused the connection, nor as to how the invoice the Club were contractually prohibited from invoicing for (because there was no contractual agreement to supply any power), grew from £181,269.89 on 25 June 2015, to £466,308.89 on 20 December 2016, and then to £4,031,664.80 on 2 February 2017.